 Service Endpoint Metrics

 Service endpoint metrics appear under Service Endpoints in the metric browser.
-Service endpoint metrics are subject to the same operations as other metrics, including those around metric registration, metric rollups for tiers, and limits on number of metrics.
+Service endpoint metrics are subject to the same operations as other metrics, including those around metric registration, metric rollups for tiers, and limits on the number of metrics.
 Custom metrics are not available for service endpoints.

 Customize Service Endpoints